COLOURS USED IN

-Gentile catered to this taste.
+Gentile's religious paintings catered precisely to this taste.
 His versions of The Madonna of Humility (examples in the Museo Nazionale, di S.Matteo, Pisa, and Fitzwilliam Museum, Cambridge; both 1420-22) are refined and aristocratic.
 Fashion predominates over saintliness, as in his Washington Madonna (1422; National Gallery of Art, Washington DC), her tunic sleeve, under a mulberry-red robe, embroidered in gold with a pomegranate pattern.

 The fashionable International Gothic style Gentile brought to Florence was already known there, but in a diluted, Sienese version.
 Gentile expressed its full force in the signed and dated altarpiece he painted for the wealthy Florentine businessman Palla Strozzi (1423; Uffizi, Florence).
 It consists of a single main panel of the Adoration of the Magi; there are lunettes above the three arches at the top of the panel, and a three-panel predella below.
 An inseparable component is the Gothic frame, of which the polygonal corner posts are painted with miniature panels of Mediterranean flowers.
 In the main panel, Gentile depicts the Epiphany as a courtly cavalcade.
 Sumptuously attired in gold-encrusted brocades, the three Kings have dismounted before the Madonna.
 A veritable menagerie (which may have been painted by Gentile's friend Pisanello) accompanies the entourage that crowds the foreground.
 In the background, passing through cities and castles on their way, the Magi journey towards Bethlehem: a seemingly endless procession meandering flamboyantly from one side of the panel to the other.
 The predella panels show an attempt - new in Italian painting - to represent real sky instead of a gold background.